stoneyrh/gSOAP/gsoap/samples/databinding/README.md

-[W3C XML Schema Patterns for Databinding Interoperability](http://www.w3.org/2002/ws/databinding), and continues by contributing to the development of [OASIS open standards](https://www.oasis-open.org) in partnership with leading IT companies.
+[W3C XML Schema Patterns for Databinding Interoperability](http://www.w3.org/2002/ws/databinding), and continues by contributing to the development of [OASIS open standards](https://www.oasis-open.org) in partnership with leading IT companies in the world.

 🔝 [Back to table of contents](#)

 Mapping WSDL and XML schemas to C/C++                                   {#tocpp}
 =====================================

-To convert WSDL and XML schemas (XSD files) to code, use the wsdl2h command to generate the data binding interface code that is saved to a special gSOAP header file with WSDL service declarations and the data binding interface:
+To convert WSDL and XML schemas (XSD files) to code, we use the wsdl2h command on the command line (or command prompt), after opening a terminal.
+The wsdl2h command generates the data binding interface code that is saved to a special gSOAP header file with extension `.h` that contains the WSDL service declarations and the data binding interface declarations in a familiar C/C++
+format:

     wsdl2h [options] -o file.h ...
 XSD and WSDL files ...